sunng87/rigui/README.md

 ![htw](https://cloud.githubusercontent.com/assets/221942/13547327/64599128-e309-11e5-8a7f-4ffbb2b8b9e9.png)

-A task with delay 5 will be put onto the first wheel, while a delay of 350 will be put onto the second.
+A task with delay 5 will be put onto the first wheel, while a delay of 350 will be put onto the third.

 *If you know good free software to draw this please kindly let me know.*